jamsoft/uap-data-vis-tool/README.md

 The tool isn't supplied with the JSON data file but will automatically download the latest version for you.

-1. Launch the executable by double-clicking the .exe file you just downloaded
+1. Launch the executable by double-clicking the .exe file you just downloaded (** see notes).
 2. Click the Load Hatch Data button
 3. The tool loads the hatch data file (hatch_udb.json) found next to the exe on disk, or it will download it for you.
 4. Explore the data